Skip to content

 Mindful pronunciation in your English yoga classes is necessary for multilingual and/or international yoga teachers.
 Speaking in a language that isn’t your mother tongue is a challenging thing.
 The point is, in a yoga class in English with an international and multilingual community, there needs to be a bit of flexibility and responsibility taken on both sides.
 Consider it a team effort: inform yourself so that you can speak mindfully, listen mindfully, and be prepared to adapt to one another.

-More about mindful pronunciation in your English yoga classes!
+Want to learn more about mindful pronunciation in your English yoga classes?

 Are you interested in finding out more about mindful pronunciation in your English yoga classes?
 In our 10 tips for multilingual yoga teachers: video series, I speak more about mindful pronunciation, language use and complex grammar.
 Register here.